 All Leupold scopes, including the Mark AR, are built in the USA and insured for life.
 Leupold even cover scopes after they’ve been passed to someone else!
 They’re a brand with a very high level of loyalty, and it’s easy to see why.
 Online reviewers who had questions about their new scopes said Leopold representatives were helpful and eager to share their expertise.

-One reviewer reticle markings for .5 mil and 1 mil are the same size, so some people found that confusing.
+On this particular model, the reticle markings for .5 mil and 1 mil are the same size, so some people found that confusing.
 On Leupold’s other scopes, the .5 mil markings are a bit smaller.
 That’s just a matter of getting used to this one, though.
 It’s by no means a dealbreaker.